Vasil Bozhkov

 Known by the nickname The Skull (Черепа, Cherepa), in internal correspondence of the US State Department he was described as "the most infamous gangster in Bulgaria."
-In March, 2022 Tsvetomir Naydenov and Boyan Naydenov, former business partners of Bozhkov, mentioned in an interview that he had confessed to them that he had ordered the murder of Bulgarian businessman Manol Velev, who was shot in 2006 and remained in a coma until his death on March 25, 2022.
+In January 2020, Bozhkov left Bulgaria and fled to Dubai to avoid arrest.
+He was charged with a number of crimes, including murder, money laundering, tax evasion, rape, and more.

 Education

 Bozhkov graduated from the National Mathematical High School in Sofia.
 He has two higher educations – specialty "Applied Mathematics" at Sofia University and "Labor Economics" at the University of National and World Economy.

 Business career

 Bozhkov started his business in 1989 near the Magura confectionery in Sofia, where currencies, antiques and weapons were illegally sold.
 He soon opened a chain of exchange offices.
 In 1991 he registered his main company Nove Holding, in which he is the largest shareholder and since 2005 – chairman of the board of directors.

 In 1991, Bozhkov became a partner with Iliya Pavlov and Mladen Mihalev-Majo in the gambling company IGM.
 He opened a casino in the Rila Hotel in Sofia.
 As of 2007, he co-owned the casinos at Radisson SAS and Hemus and the bingo halls.

 In 1994, Bozhkov opened the Bulgarian Commercial Industrial Bank (BTIB), which in 1996–1997 merged with Credit Group of Multigroup.
 In 2000, he bought the assets of the bankrupt First Private Bank.

 In 2006, Bozhkov bought the former HD Roads privatization fund through the stock exchange.
 The main shareholder in Holding Roads is ABV Engineering, which is owned by Nove International (a subsidiary of Nove Holding).
 Through Holding Roads, Bozhkov bought a large part of the regional state road construction companies, which were previously owned by the General Directorate of Roads.

 At the end of 2007, when allocating the surplus of the national budget and expressing doubts about the objectivity of the distribution, Vasil Bozhkov's companies took 47.7 million levs from the money allocated under the Republican Road Infrastructure Fund.

 In 2006, the Polish magazine Wprost estimated Bozhkov's fortune at $1 billion, in 2007 at $1.5 billion, and in 2008 at $1.35 billion.

 He has been a member of the Confederation of Large Industrialists and of the Bulgarian Business Club "Vazrazhdane" since the founding of each of the two associations in 1993 and 2001.